hamedsey/hamedsey.github.io/_pages/research.md

 <img src="../images/nfslicer_fpga.png" width="750">
 </p>

-SmartNIC-basec notification protocol to assist CPU in handling RDMA connections at scale (in progress)
+SmartNIC-based notification protocol to assist CPU in handling RDMA connections at scale (in progress)
 ------

 Online services are severely decomposed into microservices that are distributed across several compute hierarchies within the datacenter.
 Leaf nodes, responsible for back-end microservices (e.g., key-value stores), often establish thousands of connections with front-end or mid-tier nodes to serve requests.